 Towers Foundation, a New Haven-based senior community, saw a 194% increase in funds raised over the prior year.
 “We are grateful to SWF Foundation for offering the match funds and to each donor who gave through The Great Give.
 Every dollar raised will go directly toward our efforts to provide more healthy nutritionally-balanced meals to more of our seniors!
 These funds will begin changing lives.” said Gustave Keach-Longo, President/CEO of The Towers at

 Another returning matching funds provider was The Konopacke Fund of The Community Foundation, established in 2013 by bequest to assist area nonprofit animal shelters.
-The matching pool of $10,000 to inspire giving to eligible independent, nonprofit animal shelters helped spur a 221% increase in the amount of donations and nearly 50% increase in the number of donors in this category.
+The matching pool of $10,000 to inspire giving to eligible independent, nonprofit animal shelters helped spur a 221% increase in the amount of donations and a nearly 50% increase in the number of donors in this category.

 About The Community Foundation for Greater New Haven

 Thanks to the generosity of three generations of donors, The Community Foundation for Greater New Haven is composed of hundreds of individually named funds and distributes millions of dollars in grants annually to build a stronger Greater New Haven region.
 The Foundation’s 20-town service area includes Ansonia, Bethany, Branford, Cheshire, Derby, East Haven, Guilford, Hamden, Madison, Milford, New Haven, North Branford, North Haven, Orange, Oxford, Seymour, Shelton, Wallingford, West Haven, Woodbridge.
 For more information about The Community Foundation, visit www.cfgnh.org, find us on Facebook at www.facebook.org/cfgnh, or follow us on Twitter at www.twitter.com/cfgnh .

 Update: After accounting and review, the percentage of increased donors was revised to an increase of 38 percent.
 Final reconciliation will be subject to match and prize confirmations and credit card transaction adjustments.
 The opportunity to give via www.thegreatgive.org remained open through the end of May in light of the COVID-19 pandemic, resulting in more than $3.6 million ultimately being raised for Greater New Haven nonprofits.